babeliumproject/flex-standalone-site/README.md

 Here you will find the latest version of the Babelium site.

-The site is currently available in 4 languages: English, Spanish, Basque and French.
+The site is currently available in 5 languages: English, Spanish, Basque, German and French.

 Cloning the repository
 ----------------------